getbraincloud/examples-unity/AuthenticationOculus/README.md

 Once you click **Save & Close** and you select the newly created platform as the active Price Point then you're good to start testing!

+---

+If everything is configured properly (importantly, the **SKU** from the Meta Horizon Developer Dashboard matches the **Meta Horizon Product ID** under the Meta Horizon Price Points Platform on brainCloud), then your products should appear in the example app once you log in!
+If not or if there are any questions, feel free to ask them on the [Issues](https://github.com/getbraincloud/examples-unity/issues) page.

 ### Some Notes

 - **Durables** are comparable to **Non-consumables** on brainCloud; unfortunately, due to how Meta Horizon's Add-on purchases work, there isn't a reliable way to track if a user has redeemed a Durable Add-on other than checking for if they own it.
 For the example, we use a very simple [UserPurchases dictionary](https://github.com/getbraincloud/examples-unity/blob/master/AuthenticationOculus/Assets/App/Scripts/PurchaseHandler.cs#L34) that is synced to brainCloud via [User Entities](https://docs.braincloudservers.com/api/capi/entity/) but we highly recommend you develop a much more robust inventory system for your user data.